smilg/ip-suite-info/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 ---

-## Ethernet Communications: A Guide to Ethernet standards and How they Function
+# Ethernet Communications

+## What is Ethernet?

+Ethernet is a set of communications standards denoted IEEE 802.3 created by the working group of Institute of Electrical and Electronics Engineers (IEEE).
+It is used for a wide variety of purposes, particularly in computer networking.
+There have been several generations of Ethernet since the introduction of the standard in 1983, but the most relevant generation to us currently is Gigabit Ethernet, which is used in most modern computers.

 ### Introduction to Gigabit Ethernet

-In the realm of Ethernet communications, the Gigabit Ethernet standard, specifically the 1000BASE-T (IEEE 802.3ab), is predominantly used for the devices we rely on everyday.
+Gigabit Ethernet has a few different standards that can be used for the physical layer - in general, this refers to the cable you must use and the things that connect to it.
+The most popular type is 1000BASE-T (IEEE 802.3ab), which is predominantly used for the devices we rely on everyday.
 This standard ensures efficient and reliable data transmission across networks.

 ### Key Specifications of 1000BASE-T

 1. **Cable Requirements**: 1000BASE-T requires the use of Category 5 (or higher) cables, supporting frequencies up to 100 MHz.
 These cables are made of four twisted pairs used for differential signaling, typically terminated with an 8P8C connector.
-This connector is often confused with the RJ45 connector.
 2. **Termination Schemes**: Two common termination schemes, T568A and T568B, can be used interchangeably in an installation, provided the same scheme is used at both ends (creating a "straight-through" cable).
 A crossover cable, necessary for certain connections, is created by using different terminations on each end.
 3. **Balanced Lines**: These lines are crucial for maintaining high Signal-to-Noise Ratio (SNR) amidst interference and crosstalk.
+Since both wires in a twisted pair receive the same interference, the signals in a pair can be flipped and added together to eliminate a large amount of noise.
 4. **Port Types**: Ethernet devices feature two types of ports: MDI and MDI-X (with X denoting internal crossover).
 Most modern devices incorporate auto MDI-X, automatically adjusting for crossover requirements.
-5. **Data Transmission**: 1000BASE-T utilizes all four pairs for bidirectional communication, using hybrid circuits and cancellers.
+5. **Data Transmission**: 1000BASE-T utilizes all four pairs for bidirectional communication.
 It employs 4D-PAM5 encoding, where "4D" signifies each wire pair as one dimension and "PAM5" stands for five-level pulse amplitude modulation.
+It also uses technologies including echo cancellation and adaptive equalization to preserve a high data rate amidst noise and time-varying properties of the channel.

 ![Ethernet cabling Diagram](imgs/ETHCABLES.jpg)

+Above is a diagram of the two termination standards for Ethernet connectors, denoting which pairs of wires are connected to which pins.
+The diagram is from the Wikipedia page [Ethernet over twisted pair](https://en.wikipedia.org/wiki/Ethernet_over_twisted_pair).

 ### Understanding Ethernet Standards

 - **Generations of Ethernet**: Ethernet has evolved through four generations - Standard Ethernet (10 Mbps), Fast Ethernet (100 Mbps), Gigabit Ethernet (1 Gbps), and 10 Gigabit Ethernet (10 Gbps).
 Each generation has built upon the foundational features of its predecessors.
 - **Key Features of Standard Ethernet**: This form of Ethernet, now largely unused, was characterized by its 'connectionless' and 'unreliable' service, meaning frames were sent independently and the sender was unaware of any dropped frames.

 #### Fast Ethernet (100 Mbps)

 Fast Ethernet, offering a data rate of 100 Mbps, was designed to be compatible with the Standard Ethernet while significantly increasing the speed.
 It maintains the same 48-bit addressing and frame format as Standard Ethernet.

 - **MAC Layer Consistency**: The Media Access Control (MAC) layer remains unchanged, allowing the frame format, as well as the minimum and maximum frame sizes, to stay the same.